• Skip to primary navigation

 Even using the same recipe, it is possible to get a different crust just by doing one of the following:

 Crackly, shiny crust: This is brought about by steam.
-If you don’t have a steam injector in your oven, you are not alone.
+You are not alone if you don’t have a steam injector in your oven.
 I’ve heard of lots of different ways to get a really good steamy, humid atmosphere in your oven: boiling water in a cast iron skillet in the bottom of the oven, throwing ice chips into a cast iron skillet in the bottom of your oven, spraying the dough with water before putting it in the oven—I’m sure you can think of more ways.

 For optimum crackliness, spray the dough and use one of the other methods.
-The water gelatinizes the starches on the outside of the dough, and this helps result in a crackly crust.
-You can also use a wash of water with a little cornstarch mixed in during the last five minutes of baking.
+The water gelatinizes the starches on the dough's outside, which helps result in a crackly crust.
+You can also use a wash of water with a bit of cornstarch mixed in during the last five minutes of baking.

 Soft crust: This is as easy as not introducing extra steam or water.
 Don’t spray the dough, and don’t make steam.
-Another way of getting a soft crust and also imparting some flavor is to brush the crust with butter when you remove it from the oven.
+Another way to get a soft crust and impart some flavor is to brush the crust with butter when you remove it from the oven.

-Soft, sweet crust: brush with milk with a little sugar dissolved in it before baking.
+Soft, sweet crust: brush with milk with some sugar before baking.

 Sweet, sticky crust: brush the crust with simple syrup or honey right when it comes out of the oven